 Chicago is something of a public art mecca.
 Picasso, Chagall, Miro, Calder, Dubuffet — legendary artists ornament the Loop, making the city streets an urban art museum everyone can enjoy.

-Here are 12 of the must-see spots to get you started.
+Here are just a few of the must-see masterpieces to get you started.

 Standing 50 feet tall and weighing over 160 tons, The Picasso, as it is known, is an untitled sculpture that some liken to an insect or baboon.
 Pablo Picasso gifted the sculpture to the people of Chicago in 1967, without ever explaining what it was intended to represent.
 Today, it’s one of the city’s most famous and iconic public artworks.
 Taking two years to create, Picasso combined and modified sketches and motifs from his earlier works to develop his concept.
 The resulting 42-inch-tall model of the sculpture can be seen at the Art Institute of Chicago, along with the artist’s sketches for the piece.
 50 W. Washington St.